-I recently came across a problems with my MacBooks fan which caused it to stop working.
+I recently came across a problems with a MacBooks fan which caused it to stop working.
 I’ve just ordered a replacement, but in the meantime I’m using the MacBook passively cooled, with surprising results.
 Here’s what I’ve found so far, hopefully it would be useful if you’re thinking about tinkering with your cooling system or if something goes wrong.

 Update: Just to let you know that this post just summarises my findings.
 I’d like to point that tinkering has its risks, so be prepared to take responsibility if yours doesn’t go the same way.

 I’ve detailed how the MacBook Pro 13 cools itself in this blog post, so if you’re interested you can read on…

 Right, back to the subject of this post.
 A decade or so ago, taking the fan off a system was suicide.
 AMD CPUs would literally burn out, taking the motherboard with them, while many Intel CPUs would quickly throttle to the point of becoming unusable.
 Thankfully, times have changed and most CPUs (especially mobile CPUs) almost never burn out and have safety mechanisms to ensure that they don’t overheat and damage the system.
 Lower idle power draw also means greater thermal headroom to use the system at full performance for longer.

 For this particular system, the Core 2 Duo P8600 has a maximum operation temperature of 105°C, and under normal conditions with the fan, CPU temperature barely reaches ~90°C. I’m not sure what the Nvidia 320M GPU and northbridge are rated for, but they should have a similar maximum operating temperature.